Sounders add midfielder Emanuel Cecchini and forward Luis Silva before transfer window closes

 Cecchini, 22, made three appearances, tallying 96 minutes, since joining Malaga CF in 2017.
 The Argentinean will occupy an international roster spot once available to play.
 His status as an international player would put the Sounders over the MLS limit of eight.

 The club would either have to make a trade by the league deadline of Aug.
-30 to unload one of its current international players or purchase another club’s rights to an international spot.
-That price can range from $250,000 to $50,000 depending on whether before or after the transactions deadline.
+30 to unload one of its current international players or purchase another club's rights to an international spot.
+That price can range from $50,000 to $250,000.

-“I’ve been following the league for some time and I hope to be able to adapt,” said Cecchini via translation from Spanish.
-He added watching and knowing some of Seattle’s Latin players like Raul Ruidiaz (Peru), Nico Lodeiro (Uruguay), and Victor Rodriguez (Spain) giving him confidence in a smooth transition to a new country.
+"I've been following the league for some time and I hope to be able to adapt," said Cecchini via a translation from Spanish.
+He added that watching and knowing some of Seattle's Latin players like Raul Ruidiaz (Peru), Nico Lodeiro (Uruguay), and Victor Rodriguez (Spain) give him confidence in a smooth transition to a new country.

 Cecchini didn't have a positive experience in Spain.
 Chris Henderson, the Sounders vice president of soccer and sporting director, said the situation isn't alarming based on evaluations in person and talks with those involved.